-Thomas Herzog

-Jury's chairman (Germany)
+Thomas Herzog Jury chairman since 2008 (Germany)

 An overall consideration will increase importance in the future.
 It can only be reached by intensifying the cross-discipline thinking and working approach of natural, engineering, economic and social science and by understanding serious eco-design as a complex core discipline.